 PLAY

-The performances will take place outdoors at the Madrigueira urban stream in Coimbra.
-The audience will experience a fictional story about the streams’ ecosystem, biodiversity, ecological status, cultural significance, historical and economic importance, and relevance to the future of cities and citizens’ wellbeing.
-We expect that attending the performance in a stream environment will increase awareness and engagement with the subject matter.
+Play for Rivers will be performed outdoors along the Madrigueira urban stream in Coimbra.
+Audiences will encounter a fictional narrative that weaves together themes of ecosystem dynamics, biodiversity, ecological status, cultural heritage, historical relevance, and the role of rivers in shaping the future of cities and community wellbeing.
+Experiencing the performance in the natural setting of the stream is expected to deepen awareness and foster meaningful engagement with the subject matter.

 PLAY FOR RIVERS